iammituraj/iammituraj/README.md

 👀 I’m into RTL Design, Embedded Software Development, GUI/CLI Software Development for OS, Scripts, Math, Physics and much more.

+🚩 Contributing to RISC-V open-source community as RISC-V International Member at riscv.org

 🎓 I believe knowledge is all about sharing, and learning is permanent.

 📫 Feel free to reach me - iammituraj@gmail.com or chip@chipmunklogic.com